zero-to-mastery/start-here-guidelines/Get_Started.md

 # How You Benefit

 Along with learning new skills, you will also gain experience on projects you can start to list on your resume/CV.
 In addition, you will build out your commit history on Github, which employers love!
-But most importantly, you will learn to work in teams which is one of the most important skills to be a top developer.
+But most importantly, you will learn to work in teams, which is one of the most important skills to be a top developer.

 # You have 2 options: Join an existing project or Create a new project:

 ## Option 1: Join a project

-Joining a project is pretty simple, checkout the [current projects](https://github.com/zero-to-mastery) and find one you would like to participate in.
-Check out the project README in its repo as it will have a guide on how to get started!
+Joining a project is pretty simple.
+Checkout the [current projects](https://github.com/zero-to-mastery) and find one you would like to participate in.
+Check out the project README in its repo, as it will have a guide on how to get started!

-**Please note:** Whilst working on any project in the Zero To Mastery community, you must adhere to our code of conduct, which can be found [here](https://github.com/zero-to-mastery/CodeofConduct)
+**Please note:** Whilst working on any project in the Zero To Mastery community, you must adhere to our code of conduct, which can be found [here](https://github.com/zero-to-mastery/CodeofConduct).

 ## Option 2: Create a project

 We are always on the lookout for new and exciting projects to add to Zero to Mastery for you all to collaborate on!
-If you think you have a new and exciting project/idea the community would love to get involved in Reach out to a member of the Management Team on our Discord server, with a detailed project brief.
+If you think you have a new and exciting project/idea the community would love to get involved in, reach out to a member of the Management Team on our Discord server with a detailed project brief.

 ### **Rules**

 In order to ensure that students hard work and time are not exploited, there are a couple of rules that will need to be followed for any project:

--   The project repo and discussion channels, will be hosted under the Zero To Mastery Github organization/Discord Server
+-   The project repo and discussion channels will be hosted under the Zero To Mastery Github organization/Discord Server.
--   The project must use the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/)
+-   The project must use the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
--   The project must contain and adhere to the `code of conduct` guide found [here](https://github.com/zero-to-mastery/CodeofConduct)
+-   The project must contain and adhere to the `code of conduct` guide found [here](https://github.com/zero-to-mastery/CodeofConduct).

 ## Projects